Financial Review: Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, dividends, risk, analyst recommendations, institutional ownership, valuation and earnings.
+Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the better investment?
+We will compare the two companies based on the strength of their dividends, profitability, institutional ownership, risk, analyst recommendations, earnings and valuation.

-8.3% of Harte Hanks shares are owned by institutional investors.
-21.8% of Harte Hanks shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+8.3% of Harte Hanks shares are held by institutional investors.
+21.8% of Harte Hanks shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 This table compares Options Media Group and Harte Hanks’ net margins, return on equity and return on assets.